Alternative Systems for Human Waste Management

 Elise Levin-Güracar

-In this research planning phase, our goal is to pilot a survey and facilitated conversations that engage participants in designing approaches to manage humanure, an intensely intimate, yet stigmatized part of life.
-The team, including advisors and consultants, recruit recreational enthusiasts, representing North Carolina’s diversity of Latinx families, Black faith leaders and their congregations, and LGBTQIA undergraduates to participate.
-During facilitated conversations of mixed audiences (including scientists, regulators, and others), project leaders will:
+In this research planning phase, an interdisciplinary team of artists, designers, public servants, and STEM educators will open discussions of alternative solutions for managing waste and mitigating flooding impacts.
+Alternatives may become intriguing, palatable, and even desirable to our neighbors.
+Our goal is to pilot a survey and facilitated conversations that engage participants in designing approaches to manage humanure, an intensely intimate, stigmatized, “ick” part of life.
+The team will recruit recreational enthusiasts, representing North Carolina’s diversity of Latinx families, Black faith leaders and their congregations, and LGBTQIA undergraduates to participate.
+During facilitated conversations of mixed audiences, project leaders will:

 Martha Merson, Nickolay Hristov, Betsy Towns